L-brierton/Analysis-of-US-Baby-Names/README.md

 I analysed the trends in US Baby names from 1946 to 2016.
 Dataset is found here: https://catalog.data.gov/dataset/baby-names-from-social-security-card-applications-national-level-data

 The dataset came in 70 plain text files.
-I began by adding the year (found in the title of the text file) as a column to each of the text files, then I compiled these files into one large text file.
-Finally, I transferred that data into a CSV file.
+I began creating a Dataframe consisting of the name, sex, number and year (found in the title of the text file) then I transferred that DataFrame into a CSV file.

 I then analysed the data with 3 questions in mind:
   - The changes in the usage of names over time